hbaktash/resting-rigid-bodies/README.md

   doi         = {10.1145/3731203}
 }
 ```

 ## License

-This code is intended for research and educational use.
-See LICENSE for terms.
+This code is licensed under the MIT License (see LICENSE for details).